Barathkalyan/QR-Pro/README.md

 # QR-Pro: QR Code Generator

 ## Overview
 QR-Pro is a simple and intuitive web application that allows users to generate QR codes from any text or URL.
 Easily encode and scan your information using this generator.
+Built using HTML,CSS and node js, this is a simple,  user-friendly application!

 ## Features
 - Generate QR codes from text or links